 About

-My regular newsletter helps you both stay on top of and dig deep into astrobiology, complexity, and origins.
-Subscribers receive my monthly paper roundup, a 100% human-curated list of important, fun, rage-inducing, or otherwise noteworthy papers that I assemble for you, so you can .
-No AI-hallucinated papers, guaranteed.
-Between roundups, you'll also get wildcard posts.
-These could be a anything: discussions of classic papers, short profiles of or Q&As with leading or emerging scientists, book reviews, breakdowns of major recent papers, commentary on science drama, random essays, recommendations for science podcasts, books, movies or other media, paper roasts, link collections, or, around Valentine's day, attempts at research collaboration matchmaking.
+- Wildcard posts round out the monthly rotation.
+These could be anything: essays, discussions of classic papers, profiles of historical scientists, book reviews, breakdowns of major recent papers, commentary on science drama, recommendations for science podcasts, books, movies or other media, paper roasts, link collections, or, around Valentine's day, attempts at research collaboration matchmaking.
 It's all on the table.

-In the background, I work on the real meat of R2: my journalistic reviews, which synthesize research on a major open question at the frontiers of complexity science, astrobiology, and origins of life research.
-These reviews blend the format of a traditional academic review paper with journalistic elements.
-While they're meant to be readable (and enjoyable) by highly-motivated laypeople, my reviews are thoroughly-cited works of academic writing intended to be useful resources for researchers — particularly early-career scientists and interdisciplinary interlopers, but also for senior scientists who might benefit from an outsider's fresh perspective.
+I started this project in the hope of building a community that could support a whole new type of science communication: journalistic reviews blending format of a traditional academic review paper with journalistic elements.
+The idea is to create resources that are both highly readable (and enjoyable) by motivated laypeople and thoroughly-cited works of academic writing intended to be useful resources for researchers — particularly early-career scientists and interdisciplinary interlopers, but also for senior scientists who might benefit from an outsider's fresh perspective.

 Get more astrobiology, origins of life, and complexity science in your inbox.